Skip to main content

 Let’s evaluate your options for climbing Aconcagua.

-Option 1: Mountain climbing Climbing Aconcagua with a guide
+Option 1: Climbing Aconcagua with a guide

-Well, mountain climbing Aconcagua with a guide is your safest bet, obviously.
+Climbing Aconcagua with a guide is your safest bet, obviously.
 While non-technical, it has multiple factors that can turn your expedition around – altitude, extreme climatic conditions, extreme cold, and, not to be undersestimated, muscle fatigue.
 It’s quite normal to have sunny blue skies one minue, and then half an hour later have 20% visibility with white out wind/snow.
 The distances between high camps are short, but on your 7th, 8th, 9th day in the mountain, carrying 20+kgs / 45+lbs up inclines and through snow, your body gets tired.

 Local guides know the route, literally, like the back of their hand.
 They know where the fresh water is, where the best points to rest are, for how long to rest in each spot, when you need to push through the tiredness, and they know how to interpret the volatile and dynamic Aconcacua better than anyone else.